awsdocs/amazon-lex-developer-guide/doc_source/API_CreateIntentVersion.md

 Type: [FulfillmentActivity](API_FulfillmentActivity.md) object

  ** [kendraConfiguration](#API_CreateIntentVersion_ResponseSyntax) **   <a name="lex-CreateIntentVersion-response-kendraConfiguration"></a>
-Configuration information, if any, for connectin an Amazon Kendra index with the `AMAZON.KendraSearchIntent` intent\.
+Configuration information, if any, for connecting an Amazon Kendra index with the `AMAZON.KendraSearchIntent` intent\.
 Type: [KendraConfiguration](API_KendraConfiguration.md) object

  ** [lastUpdatedDate](#API_CreateIntentVersion_ResponseSyntax) **   <a name="lex-CreateIntentVersion-response-lastUpdatedDate"></a>